The Best Christmas Lights for Any Indoor or Outdoor Display

 1. BEST LARGE COLORED LIGHTS: Wintergreen Lighting LED Multicolor Indoor/Outdoor Lights

-2. BEST MINI COLORED LIGHTS: Ankuka LED Christmas Lights
+2. BEST MINI COLORED LIGHTS: Ankuka 66-ft 200 LED Christmas Lights

-3. BEST LARGE WHITE LIGHTS: NOMA LED String Lights
+3. BEST LARGE WHITE LIGHTS: NOMA LED Christmas Lights

-4. BEST MINI WHITE LIGHTS: YULETIDE Warm White LED Christmas Lights)
+4. BEST MINI WHITE LIGHTS: YULETIME Cool White LED Christmas String Lights)

-Set on a 66-foot-long strand, this set of warm white bulbs is full and flexible enough to complement any holiday decorating scheme: red and green, blue and white… you name it.
-Connect up to 10 strands for 660 total feet of lighting.
-“I love the soft light they give off,” one shopper wrote. “[It] reminds me of my Nana’s tree in Maine where I grew up.”
+Set on a 66-foot-long strand, this set of cool white bulbs is full and flexible enough to complement any holiday decorating scheme: red and green, blue and white… you name it.
+Connect up to 10 strands for 660 total feet of twinkling lights.

-5. BEST SPECIAL EFFECTS: TaoTronics Dimmable String Lights
+5. BEST SPECIAL EFFECTS: TaoTronics 33-ft 100 LED String Lights

 These LED mini bulbs give off a warm, white twinkle—indoors or out.
 Plus, the lights include a remote control that lets you adjust the brightness to any of 10 levels.
-You can also set the lights to flash, strobe, or fade— or you can just let them steadily glow.
-This reviewer’s words sum up the sentiments of many: “I bought two packs of these last year and just bought four more sets for our house this year.
-We used to use regular lights on wreaths and decorations inside our house, but these are much more elegant looking since the wires and lights are so small….
-I particularly love that you can turn them on and off with a remote control rather than fumbling around with a power cord as we did with the regular lights….
-Couldn’t be happier with these!”
+You can also set the lights to flash, strobe, or fade—or you can just let them steadily glow.
+The wires and lights are so small, and they turn on and off with a remote control.